 That’s all I have, and most of that was just what I was able to recall from the anime’s conclusion.
 Nevertheless, I can’t say I didn’t enjoy this film.

 The entire entertainment value I got out of this viewing came from the battle sequences.
 There wasn’t much talking during those moments, and you don’t need to be a linguist to know what a person is saying when they are already shooting a gun at you.
 Despite not quite knowing what was going on ever, this was a stellar action flick.

 Also, the sound effects in this movie were simply amazing.
-When there was a battle, it sounded like Star Wars had landed in the Wizarding World of Saving Private Ryan.
+It sounded like Star Wars had landed in the Wizarding World of Saving Private Ryan when there was a battle.
 I don’t know about you, but I was instantly on board.

 That notwithstanding, I wish I understood more of the story to, at least, talk about something.
-In spite of that, I never got the sense Youjo Senki Movie was telling a bad narrative.
+Despite that, I never got the sense Youjo Senki Movie was telling a bad narrative.
 In fact, I’m willing to bet I will actually end up liking this picture immensely.
 Therefore, I can’t wait for the chance to review this film officially.

-Be that as it may, there were two things which concerned me while I was watching.
+Be that as it may, two things concerned me while I was watching.